 Strategy: Setting the Foundation

-It all starts with a solid strategy.
-Consider the full, lifetime, environmental, social, and governance impact of your business or organization and develop a plan to reduce its impact over time.
-Once you’ve developed an incredible roadmap, based on existing best practices and commitments of leaders in the field, you’ll be ready to start sharing it.
-Provide updates as you go through the process, whether your audience is made up of other businesses, students, constituents, or consumers.
+It starts with a solid sustainability strategy.
+First, evaluate the long-term environmental, social, and governance impact of your business or organization, and create a plan to reduce it over time.
+Once you’ve developed an incredible roadmap, based on existing best practices and commitments of leaders in the field, you’ll be ready to start sharing your plan.
+As you move forward, provide updates throughout the process, whether your audience is made up of other businesses, students, constituents, or consumers.
 These updates will lead to additional interest in your plan and provide an avenue to garner earned media.

 Marketing: Sharing Your Story

-You can’t stand out from the pack without a robust, multi-channel marketing plan, no matter how sustainable your business is.
-If your marketing efforts are currently an afterthought, take the time needed to form a comprehensive approach.
-Marketing your business or product as a sustainable choice requires understanding current trends and where the market is moving.
-For consumers to connect with your brand, they need to understand why it’s better and how their purchase benefits the planet, their community, and the world.
-Transparency is truly the key.
-It’s okay to admit to your sustainability failures because combined with sharing successes you will connect on a deeper level with your customers and gain a more loyal following.
-Consumers want to see the receipts and compare them to the goalposts you set in your overarching sustainability strategy.
-Incorporating Community Based Social Marketing (CBSM) best practices will lead to more viral content and is something we employ with clients as a first step to improve their marketing outcomes.
+You can’t stand out without a robust, multi-channel marketing plan, no matter how sustainable your business is.
+Therefore, if marketing is an afterthought, take the time to create a comprehensive approach.
+Marketing your business as a sustainable choice means understanding current trends and where the market is heading.
+Consumers need to know why your brand is better and how their purchase benefits the planet and their community.
+Most importantly, transparency is key.
+Admitting to sustainability failures, along with sharing successes, fosters deeper connections and loyalty.
+Furthermore, consumers want to see proof of your claims and compare them to the goals in your sustainability strategy.
+Incorporating Community-Based Social Marketing (CBSM) best practices enhances engagement and helps create viral content.
+At EI, we use CBSM as a first step to improve marketing outcomes for clients and ensure their sustainable efforts resonate with their audience.

 Consumer Demand: Meet the Moment

-There is a growing body of evidence composed of surveys and studies that show that consumers in the US value sustainability and will vote with their dollars.
+Surveys and studies show that U.S. consumers value sustainability and vote with their dollars.
 As long as they know that a more sustainable alternative exists, 56% of them are willing to spend a bit more on the product or service.
-According to a 2020 study by CGS, 51% of consumers in the US rate sustainability as important.
+Moreover, according to a 2020 study by CGS, 51% of US consumers consider sustainability a key factor in their purchasing decisions.
 That’s a large share of the total market!
 Align your sustainability strategy closely with the results found in these surveys and studies specific to your industry.

 Verification: Show the Receipts

-Consider third-party verifications that come along with certifications or corporate structures like benefit corporations (we’re proud to be a certified B-Corp and offer support to other businesses going through the process), certified Green Businesses, Fair Trade certified producers, etc. It means a lot to show some or all of your sustainability claims have been verified by an unbiased party.
-To get started and learn a bit more check out our article on the “The Steps Before the Sustainability Framework”.
+Consider third-party certifications, such as B-Corp, Green Business, or Fair Trade, to add credibility to your sustainability claims.
+EI is proud to be a certified B-Corp and offers support to other businesses going through the process.
+Verifying your efforts through an unbiased party builds trust and reinforces your commitment to sustainability.
+To get started and learn a bit more check out our article on “The Steps Before the Sustainability Framework”.

 Best Practice Sharing